 Reporting Sexual Misconduct

-Preventing any form of sexual violence and fostering a respectful environment requires an ongoing commitment from all members of the College community. the following will provide a summary of the college's policies and procedures for accessing confidential support, formal reporting, campus sanctions, and options for requesting criminal charges
+Preventing any form of sexual misconduct and fostering a respectful environment requires an ongoing commitment from all members of the College community.
+The following will provide a summary of the College's policies and procedures for accessing confidential support, formal reporting, campus sanctions, and options for requesting criminal charges

-Some individual resources cannot offer you legal confidentiality, but do maintain privacy. to protect your rights as a student, the individuals on campus who are legally bound to report any crime, including sexual assault, to local law enforcement agencies, include individuals in positions of supervisor, manager, administrators, coach, and student organization advisers.
-These individuals share a special responsibility for taking prompt action, which includes notifying the appropriate campus resource personnel (Campus Security or Dean of Students Office), if they become aware of conduct that they reasonably believe may violate the College's sexual harassment and assault policies.
+Some individual resources cannot offer you legal confidentiality, but do maintain privacy.
+To protect your rights as a student, the individuals on campus who are legally bound to report any crime, including sexual assault, to local law enforcement agencies, include individuals in positions of supervisor, manager, administrators, coach, and student organization advisers.
+These individuals share a special responsibility for taking prompt action, which includes notifying the appropriate campus resource personnel (Campus Security or Dean of Students Office), if they become aware of conduct that they reasonably believe may violate the College's Sexual Misconduct Policy.

-Students can file a formal report by contacting Campus Security or the Dean of Students Office.
+Students are encouraged to make a report by contacting Campus Security or the Dean of Students Office.
 These departments will obtain statements and begin the process of investigation.
 It is important to note:

 Sexual Misconduct Policies